 Our vets in Caterham benefits from being on the same site as Freer Farm Kennels and Cattery.
 Freer Farm has been providing luxury accommodation for your dog or cat for 25 years and is nestled within 20 acres of Surrey countryside, yet conveniently located just two minutes from the M25.

-Anwell Vets is pleased to be able to offer clients a Pet Health Plan in order to encourage a preventative approach to your pet's healthcare and enabling you to save money and spread your veterinary bills into monthly payments from just £10.99 PCM (dogs and cats).
-Pop into your local Anwell Vets branch for an application form or call the Pet Health Plans team on 0800 169 9958.
+Anwell Vets is pleased to be able to offer clients a Pet Health Plan in order to encourage a preventative approach to your pet's healthcare and enabling you to save money and spread your veterinary bills into monthly payments from just £12.99 PCM (dogs and cats).
+Pop into your local Anwell Vets branch for an application form.

 Both of our vet practices in Surrey are accredited by the Royal College of Veterinary Surgeons, meaning we have regular inspections of our premises, facilities and protocols and helps ensure we provide the highest standard of care to you and your pet.